-03 Nov November is National Epilepsy Awareness Month
+25 Oct November Is National Epilepsy Awareness Month

-Epilepsy affects approximately 2 million people in the U.S. It is vital to promote the diagnosis of this condition in order to alleviate seizures and their impact, improve quality of life, and even prevent death (SUDEP—sudden unexpected death in epilepsy).
+Epilepsy affects approximately 3.4 million people in the U.S, and 1 out of 26 people will develop epilepsy during their life.
+It is vital to promote the diagnosis of this condition in order to alleviate seizures and their impact, improve quality of life, and even prevent death (SUDEP—sudden unexpected death in epilepsy).

 Although Epilepsy Awareness Month is just one month, at ANA we are involved in epilepsy treatment 365 days a year, 24/7.
 Our community focus is part of ANA’s mission to make sure every child and adult receives care for epilepsy.

 To learn more about Epilepsy Awareness Month, visit www.epilepsy.com.
 Read more of ANA’s information about pediatric epilepsy and adult epilepsy.

 The goal of epilepsy month is to raise awareness and share information.
 Below we talk about seizures to help identify if you or someone around you is having a seizure and how to help them.

 Seizures vary from person to person depending on what type of epilepsy they have.
 A seizure occurs when normal signals in the brain are interrupted.
 With epilepsy, it is usually a burst of abnormal brain activity that causes the disruption.
 However, anything that interrupts the signals between nerve cells can cause a seizure, such as a high fever, a concussion, or extreme blood sugar levels.

 - unconsciousness or rhythmic nodding of the head